computed-axial-lithography/CAL-software-Matlab/README.rst

 The toolbox can be uninstalled in the Add-on manager.
 Go to the Matlab Home tab, then Add-Ons in the Environments panel.
 Click the dropdown arrow and select Manage Add-Ons.
 Then click the Options and Uninstall for the CAL-software-Matlab toolbox.

-Uninstallation can also be performed through the command line with the following code.
+Uninstallation can also be performed through the command line with the following code:
 ::
  matlab.addons.toolbox.uninstallToolbox('CAL-software-Matlab')